Yesterday I took part in something different… something I rarely do.

 The two insights that I received were:

-- We have a choice: Where do we want to place and attention?
+- We have a choice: Where do we want to place our attention?
 Which aspect of our history or which side of the polarity in our collective history do we want to focus all our attention on?
 Do we want to hold to the internal beliefs based on the fear and trauma that has taken place, or do we want to see and look at where there has been healing or positive experiences?

 - There is a resource in seeing and being seen….